spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 ## Visit the UI

 After performing all these steps, you should be able to vist the Mailcoach UI at `/mailcoach`.

+Before sending out a real campaign, we highly recommend creating a small email list with a couple of test email addresses and send a campaign to it.
+This way, you can verify that sending mails, and the open & click tracking are all working correctly.